 If you don't have these skills and you do have a larger account, it makes more sense to follow along with proven experts like Buffett when investing.

-Companies will generally release news via press releases on their website with GlobeNewswire/PR Newswire, and all financial statements and regulatory disclosures will be on the SEC.gov EDGAR website for US.
-10-Ks are a company's annual filing, 10-Qs are quarterly, 8-Ks are important financial disclosures (mergers etc.) and Form 4 is director/owner transactions in the stock.
+Companies will generally release news via press releases on their website with GlobeNewswire/PR Newswire, and all financial statements and regulatory disclosures will be on the SEC.gov EDGAR website for US-based companies.
+10-Ks are companies' annual filings, 10-Qs are quarterly, 8-Ks are important financial disclosures (mergers etc.) and Form 4 is director/owner transactions in the stock.

 I Found This Really Bad Publicly Traded Company.
 Easy Short, Right?

 For example, many professional hedge funds were wiped out shorting TSLA on its meteoric rise from $180 in June 2019 to nearly $600 in Jan 2020.
-If you shorted at $180 and closed the position ("covered") at $600, you would be down $420 per share!
-Much worse than simply losing $180 per share if TSLA went to $0.
+If you shorted at $180 and closed the position (covered) at $600, you would be down $420 per share!
+That is much worse than simply losing $180 per share if TSLA went to $0.

 That depends on your account's volatility and consistency.
 A 400% return could be terrible if you gambled, got lucky and learned some bad lessons.
 This is why most hedge funds are judged on returns and volatility relative to their asset benchmark over a long period of time.

-Do I Need To Pay Tax With Trading?
+Do I Need to Pay Tax on Trades?

 If you buy an asset and sell it at a higher price, that is a capital gain.
-Every country is unique, for example in UK there is currently a threshold of £12,000 of tax-exempt capital gains you can make in a year.
-Also in the UK spread betting is tax-free.
+Every country is unique.
+For example, in the UK, there is currently a threshold of £12,000 of tax-exempt capital gains you can make in a year.
+Also, spread betting is tax-free in the UK.

-To further your education, watch some videos on finance, read some books, and dip you toes in the water by opening an account and starting off small!
+To further your education, watch some videos on finance, read some books, and dip your toes in the water by opening an account and starting off small!